hdShang/arxiv-daily/docs/cs-RO/2025-10-03/papers/251002738v2-flow-with-the-force-field-learning-3d-compliant-flow-matching-polici.md

 ---
 layout: default
-title: Flow with the Force Field: Learning 3D Compliant Flow Matching Policies from Force and Demonstration-Guided Simulation Data
+title: "Flow with the Force Field: Learning 3D Compliant Flow Matching Policies from Force and Demonstration-Guided Simulation Data"
 ---

 # Flow with the Force Field: Learning 3D Compliant Flow Matching Policies from Force and Demonstration-Guided Simulation Data